Mounting considerations for Linux - Amazon Elastic File System

 • We recommend that you mount your file system using its DNS name.
 Amazon EFS resolves this name to the IP address of the Amazon EFS mount target in the same Availability Zone as your Amazon EC2 instance without calling external resources.
 If you use a mount target in an Availability Zone different from that of your Amazon EC2 instance, you incur standard EC2 charges for data sent across Availability Zones.
 You also might see increased latencies for file system operations.

-• For more mount options, and detailed explanations of the defaults, see the man fstab and man nfs pages in the Linux documentation.
+• For more mount options, and detailed explanations of the defaults, see the Linux documentation.

 Note